 A quiet French boy residing in Elmore Wood, Van is often kept close to Elmore to help with her failing heart.
 He saves Oboro's life when he's nearly killed by Nemesis Q, and inadvertently teaches him how to use Cure.

 In the first and second timelines, Van and the other Elmore Kids fight the W.I.S.E. on the Day of Revolution after Elmore dies, and all are mercilessly slaughtered.

 In the third timeline, he hides underground with the rest of Elmore Wood to establish Root, honing his power to its fullest.
 Seeing Ian die after healing so many people, and seeing all the others who still needed help, Van finally comes out of his shell and takes on Ian's mantle.
 He helps save Ageha and co. when they are double-teamed by Shiner and Dholaki.

-, he is personally taught how to improve his Cure power by Ian, who teaches him not to be afraid of people, and that opening up to them will help him use his powers better.In the final trip to Psyren, Van fights W.I.S.E. in the final battle.
+The main difference between Van in the third and fourth timelines is that instead of opening up by seeing Ian die, he is personally taught how to improve his Cure power by Ian, who teaches him not to be afraid of people, and that opening up to them will help him use his powers better.

 Tropes associated with Van: